Washburn N4: Pickups

 The standard N4 bears a Seymour Duncan SH1n (nicknamed the "'59 Model") at the neck position and a Bill Lawrence L500 at the bridge.

 Some confusion arises as Washburn has in the past installed pickups from both Bill Lawrence (doing business as Wilde Pickups) and Bill Lawrence USA (owned by Jzchak Wajcman).
 Bill Lawrence left the company Bill Lawrence USA in 1984.

 Bettencourt has stated that he uses an L500 pickup.
 Actually, his primary N4 (alder) bears an L500XL Bill Lawrence USA pickup—made before Bill Lawrence left the company—rather than the more recent L500.
 Although similar in appearance, there is controversy among fans over which pickup is genuine in sound to the original pickups Bettencourt used.

 A "Bill Lawrence USA" logo may appear on the bridge pickup.
 Else, if the spaces of the pickup's chrome case have been filled with epoxy resin, it is a Bill Lawrence USA L500 rather than Wilde (which doesn't employ epoxy potting in their design).

 The first 20 N4s made in 1990 actually came with a Seymour Duncan JB in the neck and a Bill Lawrence L500 in the bridge.

 Controls

 All N4s have a 3-way pickup selector located on the lower horn as well as a single volume pot.

 Few models also feature a tone control (i.e. the Washburn sunburst as well as the Mourning Widows model).

 Tremolo

 While the very first N4 design had a Kahler tremolo, standard Washburn N4s feature a Washburn tremolo made by Schaller in Germany.
 Vintage and Relic models as well as the "2.0 models" do have the Original Floyd Rose tremolo unit as used by Bettencourt himself.

 Buzz Feiten Tuning System

-Like all Washburns the N4 had the Buzz Feiten sticker on the headstock but used a normal Floyd Rose nut.
-So it was just an advertising hoax.
-Buzz Feiten turning systems are compensated normal guitar nuts, not locking trem nuts.
+The Washburns N4 is intonated using the Buzz Feiten system at point of manufacture.